Falafel Recipe

 Can you use other ingredients in falafel?

 You can add other fresh herbs, any you like.
-It’s best not to substitute the chickpeas for other legumes.
+You can also use all chickpeas and leave the fava beans out.
+Itโ€™s best not to substitute the chickpeas for other legumes.

 What is falafel salad?

 Top your favorite salad with crispy falafel.
-It’s especially good with fattoush, tabbouleh, and Lebanese salata.
+Itโ€™s especially good with fattoush, tabbouleh, and Lebanese salata.
 Adding falafel gives any salad some density, and makes it a wholesome meal.

 Are there other ways to cook falafel?

 Falafel is versatile in that the cooking methods can vary from deep-fried balls, air fryer falafels, or even oven baked falafel.
 Know though that the falafel will not, using any of these methods result in the crisp exterior that frying alone gives.
 To bake, use a greased baking sheet, or line one with parchment paper, and coat the falafel with oil.
-Bake at 375°F until the exterior is golden, turning halfway through baking.
+Bake at 375ยฐF until the exterior is golden, turning halfway through baking.
 If your oven has a convection setting, use this to encourage browning.
 Once baked, set on a damp paper towel.

 Is falafel vegan?